Vaccinium arctostaphylos

+Distribution and habitat

+The species is native to Western Asia (Iran and Turkey), the Caucasus (Armenia; Azerbaijan; Georgia; Russia), and Southeastern Europe (Bulgaria).

 Medicinal effects

-In a study on 50 hyperlipidaemic adult patients, an extract of the fruit of Vaccinium arctostaphylos was found to have beneficial effects on serum lipid profile and oxidative stress.
+In a study on 50 hyperlipidaemic adult patients, an extract of the fruit of V. arctostaphylos was found to have beneficial effects on serum lipid profile and oxidative stress.
 Each medicinal capsule contained 45 ± 2 mg of anthocyanins.
-The authors suggest that the effects may be due to the anthocyanin content of the fruit.